 ABOUT

-Elizabeth Margaret Baudouin (Bode-win) is a writer, producer, and director.
+Elizabeth Margaret Baudouin (Bode-win) is a writer, producer, director, and creative.

 Born in Providence, Rhode Island, she began her career in music as the Music Director and On-Air host of 88.9FM WERS, while studying Media + PR/Marketing/Advertising at Emerson College.
 At night, when she wasn’t hosting curated shows at The Middle East and House of Blues, she was outside all the local music venues promoting new music releases as the Boston street team rep for indie and major record labels.